vishnu1100/BetterDiscordNitroPlugin/README.md

 1. **Download BetterDiscord**: You need to have BetterDiscord installed to use this plugin.
 You can get it from the official [BetterDiscord website](https://betterdiscord.app/).
 2. **Download NitroPerks Plugin**:
-   - Get the plugin from the repository: [Download NitroPerks](https://github.com/JPabloNB/NitroPerks)
+   - Get the js  plugin from the repository: [Download NitroPerks](https://github.com/vishnu1100/BetterDiscordNitroPlugin/releases/tag/V2.0.0)
    - Save the file in the BetterDiscord `plugins` folder.
 3. **Activate the Plugin**:
    - Open Discord and go to User Settings.